+Creating balance between work and life is not easy.
 When I first started my business I vastly OVER-estimated my ‘free’ time & vastly UNDER-estimated the time I needed to complete basic administrative & teaching tasks (let alone projects).
 My twins were going into preschool 3 mornings a week & I thought, “Great!
 I have all this free time & can take on more students.
 Easy!”
 The reality was that I didn’t accurately budget my time & felt like I spent most of that year telling the boys, “Yes, sweetheart.
 But, mommy needs to finish this stuff & THEN I can take a look at your drawing.”

-The next year, I swore that I would do better to balance life & work.
+The next year, I swore that I would do better to balance work & life.
 The boys were in kindergarten every morning which seemed like a lot more time.
 My studio almost doubled in size that year.
 I actually added time for lesson prep, but forgot to add time for keeping the books, finding new repertoire, & well pretty much everything else.
 I got through the year, but it was rough.
 My husband was (and still is) amazing by taking over things when I needed extra time.
-I used the walk home to talk to the boys about their day, but still didn’t feel that I was the mom or wife I wanted to be.
+I used the walk home to talk with the boys about their day, but still didn’t feel that I was the mom or wife I wanted to be.

 The following year, I got smarter.
 For about a month before registration, I tracked how much time it took to complete different tasks.
 Then, I created a spreadsheet with those numbers so I could figure out the average times & break it down as a per student time.
 My math loving husband was impressed & frankly, so was I. This liberal arts girl was finally figuring out the numbers & what tasks needed to be added to my schedule.
 Even though the boys were moving to full days at school, I kept my studio the same number of students.
 Life was busy, but it was much more manageable.